Easter Island in 4 Days

 Chicken for Dinner?

-We walk along the coast and back through town, stopping at one of the island’s three Wifi hotspots to contact home.
+Then, we walk along the coast and back through town, stopping at one of the island’s three WiFi hotspots to contact home.

 Wifi Hotspot with a View